Gronis/nanojson/README.md

 ### `no_std` tier

 All memory on the stack.
-You choose `N` (output buffer size) and `STR_BUF` (string scratch size, only needs to fit the longest single field value after escape-decoding, typically 32–128 bytes).
+You choose output buffer size when stringifying, and scratch buffer size for parsing (scratch buffer only needs to fit the longest single field value after escape-decoding, typically 32–128 bytes).

 #### Serialization